bjartnes/http-workshop/README.md

 have codespaces available.
 See documentation [here](setup_descriptions/setup_codespace.md)

 2. 🐋 Devcontainer on local machine: This works on Mac/Linux/Windows.
-It does require docker and VS Code to be installed, but installs all the tools required automatically.
+It does require docker and VS Code to be installed, but installs all the tools required automatically once that is setup.
+Docker Desktop should be possible to run as a personal user under the education and open-source clause, as this is an open-source project for education https://www.docker.com/pricing/.
 See documentation [here](setup_descriptions/setup_devcontainer.md)

 3. 🪟 Windows: Setup on WSL2